Property Tax Loans – What options Do I Have?

 Figuring Out How Much Equity You Have in Your Home

-When you want to use your home equity when you’re behind on property tax, you need to first figure out how much equity is available.
+Qualifying for a property tax loan depends on how much equity you have in your home.
 To do this, you take a look at how much your home is worth in terms of market value.
 Then, you subtract the amount you still owe on your mortgage.

 So, let’s say your home is worth $275,000.
 Your mortgage balance is $150,000.
 So, the difference between your home’s value and your balance is your equity.
 In this case, it’s $125,000.
 If you could access that equity, you could borrow enough to pay off your property tax bill.
 If you are still unclear, or want to see how much you may potentially may qualify for, try our handy home equity calculator.

 Types of Home Equity Loan